-Within the framework of the Universal Human Rights System, the first document to recognise that a multiplicitv of factors can lead to discrimination against women is the Beijing Declaration and Platform for Action of 1995.
+Within the framework of the Universal Human Rights System, the first document to recognise that a multiplicity of factors can lead to discrimination against women is the Beijing Declaration and Platform for Action of 199543.

-Racial Discrimination states in its General Recommendation XXV of 2000 regarding the dimensions of social discrimination related to gender, that "racial discrimination does not always affect women and men equally or in the same way" and in its General Recommendation XXVII of 2000 regarding discrimination against the Roma, it indicates that "Roma women [...] are often victims of double discrimination"44.
+The Committee on the Elimination of Racial Discrimination states in its General Recommendation XXV of 2000 regarding the dimensions of social discrimination related to gender, that "racial discrimination does not always affect women and men equally or in the same way" and in its General Recommendation XXVII of 2000 regarding discrimination against the Roma, it indicates that "Roma women [...] are often victims of double discrimination" 44.